hazelcast/hazelcast-jet-contrib/kafka-connect/README.md

 ### Usage

-To use the any Kafka Connect Connector as a source in your pipeline you need to create a source with a call to `KafkaConnectSources.connect()` method with the `Properties` object.
+To use any Kafka Connect Connector as a source in your pipeline you need to create a source by calling `KafkaConnectSources.connect()` method with the `Properties` object.
 After that you can use your pipeline like any other source in the Jet pipeline.
 The source will emit items in `SourceRecord` type from Kafka Connect API, where you can access the key and value along with their corresponding schemas.

-Following is an example pipeline which stream events from RabbitMQ, maps the values to their string representation and and logs them.
+Following is an example pipeline which stream events from RabbitMQ, maps the values to their string representation and logs them.

 Beware the fact that you'll need to attach the Kafka Connect Connector of your choice with the job that you are submitting.